jfilatow/AI-Playbook/ai-playbook/pages/responsible-practices/ethics.md

 **Do:**
 - Check what data AI tools collect and how they use it
-- Follow GDPR requirements when you use AI tools
+- Follow best practice data handling requirements when you use AI tools
 - Use privacy-protecting alternatives for personal data
 - Turn on privacy settings in all tools